top of page

 'd

-Bob McGiggity, under the cowardly cloak of his online alter ego, was doing the exact same thing Michal had done to me - defamation by omission.
+Bob McGiggity, under the cowardly cloak of his online alter ego, was doing the same thing Michal had done to me - defamation by omission.

 Someone - in this case 'Bob McGiggity' - taking a cropped screenshot of Michal's falsified email and posting it on an international Reddit group called "LinkedIn Lunatics" demonstrates the damage false, defamatory content can cause and how far-reaching its impact can be.